Information & Places to Visit Local to Skiddaw Croft

 Castlerigg Stone Circle

 Castlerigg Stone Circle dates back to around 3,000 BC, consist of 38 volcanic stones and is one of the earliest in Britain.
 The stones are set in a dramatic setting with amazing views of the surrounding Fells.
 Sunrise and sunset provide some stunning light for keen photographers.
 The great thing about Castlerigg Stone Circle is how easy it is to get to from Keswick.
-They are about a 10 minute drive from Skiddaw Croft B&B or if you are feeling energetic you can walk to them in an hour.
+It is about a 10 minute drive from Skiddaw Croft B&B or if you are feeling energetic you can walk to it in an hour.

 Keswick has many good places to eat, some needing pre-booking when the town is busy.
-There are many pubs with excellent food and beers, an Italian, a Tapas Bar serving good Mexican food and our favourite Pizza restaurant (Woodstone Pizza and Flame Grill).
+There are many pubs with excellent food and beers, an Italian, a Tapas Bar serving good Mexican food and a Pizza/Steak restaurant amongst many others.
 Many restaurants cater for different diets, including gluten free.

-Other places to visit, or things to do, are The Pencil Museum, The Puzzling Place, Ghost Walk, The Railway Path to Threlkeld, Honister Slate Mine, King Kong Climbing Wall and tours around Derwentwater on the Keswick Launch.
+Other places to visit, or things to do, are The Pencil Museum, The Puzzling Place, Ghost Walk, The Railway Path to Threlkeld, Honister Slate Mine, The Escape Room and tours around Derwentwater on the Keswick Launch.